-- For the topping, combine sugar and cinnamon in a shallow dish.
+Make the topping by combining sugar and cinnamon in a shallow dish.

 Sift together the flour and baking powder.

 In a separate bowl, cream the sugar and the oil or butter until smooth.
-Add the egg, the milk, and the masa harina.
+Add the egg, milk, and masa harina.

 Gradually add the flour, mixing well after each addition, until a dough forms.

 Roll the dough into meatball-sized spheres, about 1 1/2 inches in diameter.
 You can leave them round, or flatten them into cakes.